What is responsive web design, and why does it matter for your author website?

 Why responsive web design is a good thing

-We’ve all had the experience of visiting a website on our phone, only to find the text so teeny tiny it’s impossible to read, or the images too small to make sense of, or tried to pinch and zoom in only to have the whole website slide around frustratingly underneath our fingers.
+We’ve all had the experience of visiting a website on our phone, only to find the text so teeny tiny it’s impossible to read, or the images too small to make sense of… Or we’ve tried to pinch and zoom in only to have the whole website slide around frustratingly underneath our fingers.

 Responsive websites make sure that these things don’t happen.